MathematicGuy/RemoteObsidian/Project Skin/4 ARCHIVES/2023/3rd Semesters/OOP/5 hours of JAVA.md

 String[] cars = {"Volvo", "BMW", "Ford"};
 for (String i : cars) {
-	// print i for each i in cars
+	// print i for each i in List
   System.out.println(i);
 }
 ```